clams-tech/api-docs/README.md

 ## Request an API Key

-If you would like to get an API key to start using the Clams API, please sign up for the beta using the link below:
+To get an API key and start using the Clams API, please sign up for the beta using the form at the link below:

 <a href="https://clams.tech/api" target="_blank">Sign Up for Beta</a>